L-Health/L-Health-CC/README.md

   - 401 Unauthorized: Authentication token missing or invalid.
   - 404 Not Found: User not found.

+### 6. Predict Health Recommendations
+- URL: /api/predict
+- Method: <mark>POST</mark>
+- Description: Predicts health recommendations based on symptoms, food choices, obesity status, and meal types.
+- Request Body: {
+  "symptoms": "Rasa terbakar di dada",
+  "food": "goreng",
+  "obesity": "Tidak",
+  "dinner": "pedas",
+  "breakfast": "asin",
+  "lunch": "kuah"
+}

+  - <b>symptoms</b (string, required): Type of symptoms.
+  - <b>food</b (string, required): Type of food consumed.
+  - <b>obesity</b (string, required): Whether obesity exists (Ya or Tidak).
+  - <b>dinner</b (string, required): Type of dinner consumed.
+  - <b>breakfast</b (string, required): Type of breakfast consumed.
+  - <b>lunch</b (string, required): Type of lunch consumed.

 ## Authentication
 The endpoints for getting, updating, and deleting user information require an <b>authentication</b> token.
 The token should be included in the Authorization header of the request in the following format:
 - Authorization: Bearer <token>

 ## Error Handling
 The API uses standard HTTP status codes to indicate the success or failure of an API request:
   - <b>200 OK</b>: The request was successful.
   - <b>201 Created</b>: The resource was successfully created.
   - <b>400 Bad Request</b>: The request was invalid or cannot be otherwise served.
   - <b>401 Unauthorized</b>: The request requires user authentication.
   - <b>404 Not Found</b>: The requested resource could not be found.
   - <b>500 Internal Server Error</b>: An error occurred on the server.

 ## Cloud Services Used
 ### Database
-- Firebase Authentication
+- Firebase
 - Cloud Storage
 ### Deployment
 - Cloud Run